Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Model

-Note that the drift rate depends only on the difference between the fractions of resources allocated to ``right'' versus ``left'' Poisson signals.
-In particular, the rate does not depend on the precision $q_{i}$ of the news in the individual experiments.
-The reason is that the precision of news and its arrival rate offset each other, leaving the drift rate unaffected.
-This feature makes the analysis tractable while at the same time generalizing conclusive Poisson models in an intuitive way.
+Part (b) describes the law of motion governing the drift of beliefs when no jump occurs.
+Strikingly, the drift rate depends only on the difference between the fractions of the capacity allocated to ``right'' versus ``left'' Poisson signals.
+That is, the rate does not depend on the precision $q$ of the news in the individual experiments.
+The reason is that the precision of news and its arrival rate offset each other, leaving the drift rate unaffected.\footnote{Suppose $q>p$.
+This means that the sender has chosen $\nu^{R}=\lambda$ for the informative signal and $\mu\ge0$ for the noise.
+It is clear that $\mu$ does not affect the updating of the state since the noise arrives at the same rate in both states.} This feature makes the analysis tractable while at the same time generalizing conclusive Poisson models in an intuitive way.

-Among many feasible experiments, the following three, visualized in Figure \ref{fig:feasible_exs}, will prove particularly relevant for our purpose and will be frequently referred to.
-They formalize the three modes of persuasion discussed in the introduction: \begin{itemize} \item \textbf{$R$-drifting experiment} (confidence building): $\alpha_{1}=1$ with $q_{1}=0$.
-The sender devotes all resources to a Poisson experiment with the (posterior) jump target $q_{1}=0$.
-In the absence of a jump, the posterior drifts to the right, at rate $\dot{p}=\lambda p(1-p).$ \item \textbf{$L$-drifting experiment} (confidence spending): $\alpha_{1}=1$ with $q_{1}=q$ for some $q>p$.
-The sender devotes all resources to a Poisson experiment with jumps targeting some posterior $q>p$.
-The precise jump target $q$ will be specified in our equilibrium construction.
-In the absence of a jump, the posterior drifts to the left, at rate $\dot{p}=-\lambda p(1-p).$ \item \textbf{Stationary experiment} (confidence preserving): $\alpha_{1}=\alpha_{2}=1/2$ with $q_{1}=0$ and $q_{2}=q$ for some $q>p$.
-The sender assigns equal resources to an experiment targeting $q_{1}=0$ and one targeting $q_{2}=q$.
-Absent jumps, the posterior remains unchanged. \end{itemize}
+Among many feasible experiments, the following three, visualized in Figure \ref{fig:feasible_exs}, will prove particularly relevant for our purposes.
+They formalize the three modes of persuasion discussed in the introduction. \begin{itemize} \item \textbf{$R$-drifting experiment} (confidence building): $\alpha(0)=1$.
+The sender devotes all her capacity to a Poisson experiment with (posterior) jump target $q=0$.
+In the absence of a jump, the posterior drifts to the right, at rate $\dot{p}=\lambda p(1-p)$.